Do you want to create a global hit game played by millions of users around the world?

 Are there any points that were newly discovered and improved for the fun of users while repeating the production process?

-After confirming that players are attracted to the basic experience of the game through the CPI test, we started adding game systems and content that could enhance the experience in various ways.
 One of the game systems that I thought was the most appropriate addition was the Pet Dragon system.
 At the prototype level of the game, a lot of attention was paid to the feedback on the dragon's growth itself, but after one growth cycle was over and the island was cleared, the sense of reward for the dragon's growth was slim.
-Therefore, we conceived content with the player character in the form of a pet, and gave players a role as a collection with stats that affect in-game, rewarding players for their efforts to grow dragons while traveling around the island. provided to make it work.

-On the other hand, there were also systems that were removed for the sake of the game experience.
 For the concept of feeding various dragons in the initial plan, there was a system to maintain the level of automatic production by feeding the worker dragons in charge of automatic production.
 In the process of developing the game, we analyzed based on game data and received feedback through in-house testing.
 As a result of checking the system based on various hints, the experience of feeding the dragons and distributing resources was clearly enhanced, but it put too much burden on the player, and it was judged that it was an element that caused excessive fatigue to the players.
 It has been.
-In other words, the system was not suitable for the target audience who wanted to enjoy the game more lightly.
-So the devs decided to remove the system, which immediately showed positive results in the player experience.
-In fact, as a result of A/B testing compared to the existing system, it showed a 37% increase in indicators compared to the previous system.

 These strategic elements can be applied not only to hyper-casual game development, where development cycles are short and trends change quickly, but also to more core genre games.
 In the process of developing a game step by step, methods that determine the possibility of a game based on data and advance game elements in detail suggest a faster way to make a game that users want.